dleute/chatserver/README.md

 #### Pre-loading sample data

+The first time you want to populate your database you need to run:

+`./app/console doctrine:database:create` to create the database
+`./app/console doctrine:schema:update --force` to update the database structure

 For usage and testing a fixtures file is included that creates a few users for you.

 `./app/console doctrine:fixtures:load` - WARNING: this will destroy the current database and re-populate it for the environment.
 By default it's the dev environment.